- Academic Planning

 Any student who enrolls in a degree program is guaranteed the right to complete that degree according to the stated requirements at the time of enrollment.
 If new requirements are established or a new program inaugurated, students already enrolled will have the option to change to the new program.
 No student will be required to change programs if the student is still within the approved time limits of the program in which the student first enrolled.

 Saint Meinrad does not guarantee the award of a degree.
 Rather, the award of a degree is conditioned upon your (1) fulfillment of all academic requirements, and (2) satisfaction of all financial obligations to Saint Meinrad.
 You must complete your degree requirements by the end of the tenth year from the date of your first enrollment; courses older than 10 years will no longer count toward your degree requirements.

 At the end of each term, students receive (by mail) a report of academic achievement.
-The quality of work done, as shown by classroom participation, papers, tests and examinations, is recorded in letters having these official interpretations and quality point values:
+The quality of work done, as shown by classroom participation, papers, tests and examinations, is recorded in letters having these official interpretations:

 If you receive an "F," you earn no credit for the course and must repeat the course if it is required.
 If you receive two "Fs" in one semester, or fail a required course twice, you will be dismissed for poor scholarship.
 If you repeat a failed course (or, because of limited course availability, an equivalent core course) and earn a passing grade, the "F" will show on the transcript, but will not be computed in your cumulative grade point average.